kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

 assume you're going to use KVM.
 Please see the latest version here: `kvm.conf`_.

 .. _`kvm.conf`: https://github.com/kevoreilly/CAPEv2/blob/master/conf/kvm.conf

+If you are using KVM (kvm.conf), for each VM you want to use for analysis there must be a dedicated section.
+First you have to create and configure the VM (following the instructions in the dedicated chapter, see :ref:`preparing_the_guest`).
+The name of the section must be the same as the label of the VM as printed by ``$ virsh list --all``.
+If no VMs are shown, you can execute the following command sequence: ``$ virsh``, ``$ connect qemu:///system``, ``$ list --all``; or you can check `this link <https://serverfault.com/a/861853>`_ to learn how to change the connection in Virtual Manager.

 You can also find examples of other hipervisors like: